fs-public/ib-analyzer/README.md

 #### 3. Running the analysis

 The application has an interactive wizard for all commands and can be accessed after build with `npm start`.
+All views display basic information about what is displayed upon launching.

+1. **Historical Analysis (verbose) view**: displays full trading history ticker by ticker, sorted by date.
+2. **Loss Harvest view**: displays all orders that have not been fully filled (i.e. active balances) ticker by ticker, including expected tax and time elapsed since order origination.
+3. **Open Positions view**: displays all outstanding balances together, summarized by ticker and then by open (unfilled) orders.
+4. **Realized Tax view**: displays realized P&L and tax obligations year by year to cross-check your tax accountant and estimate current year tax liability.
+5. **Upcoming Timetests view**: displays all open orders similarly to the detailed part of Open Positions view, but sorted by elapsed time since order origination.

 ### Limitations